cshum/ginga/README.md

 ### Method and Hook

 `define()` and `use()` a method with `pre`, `hook`, `invoke` middleware functions.
-`pre` middleware functions initiate and batch operations where `invoke` commits the result.
+`pre` middlewares initiate and batch operations where `invoke` commits result.
-In addition several `hook` can be mounted for additional validations or amendments.
+`hook` can be mounted for additional validations or amendments.

+Ginga method supports both callback and [promise](https://github.com/floatdrop/pinkie-promise).

 #### app.define(name, [pre...], invoke)
 #### app.use(name, [hook...])